Norms, Institutions, and Robots: Computation

 \subsection{Solving the Verification Problem}

-Constraints in the current representation have to be checked at each time point in the interval $\ti$ of a given trajectory.
-In order to keep the computational problem feasible, it is reasonable to make some assumptions on how state variable values can evolve over time.
-Henceforth, we assume a {\em piece-wise constant temporal functions} for trajectories.
+Constraints in the above representation have to be checked at each time point in the interval $\ti$ of a given trajectory.
+To keep the computational problem feasible, it is reasonable to make some assumptions on how state variable values can evolve.
+Henceforth, we assume a \emph{piece-wise constant temporal function} for trajectories.
 Hence, constraint checking need not consider each time point in $\ti$, rather each contiguous interval for which state variables have constant values.
 This assumption is commonly made in temporal planning as well as scheduling, as it allows to reason about the temporal sub-problem via temporal constraint reasoning methods like Simple Temporal Problems~\citep{DechterMP91}.
-Timeline-based planning approaches use this assumption to reduce the planning problem to that of constructing trajectories in state space~\citep{frank2003constraint,cesta2008unifying}, integrating planning and scheduling~\citep{ghallab1994representation}, and hybrid-reasoning for robots~\citep{mansouri2016robot}.
+Timeline-based planning approaches use this assumption to reduce the planning problem to that of constructing trajectories in state space~\citep{frank2003constraint,cesta2008unifying}.
+A similar assumption is made for integrating planning and scheduling~\citep{ghallab1994representation}, and hybrid-reasoning for robots~\citep{mansouri2016robot}.
 In all these approaches, the variables in the underlying CSP represent flexible intervals of time within which a state variable assumes a constant value.
-Constraints in the CSP typically only concern the temporal aspect of the problem, that is, regulating the relative placement in time of intervals of constant values of state variables.
-The values themselves, as well as the number of fixed-value intervals, are decided by decision processes at higher levels of abstraction.